edwinhern/express-typescript-2024/README.md

 - ✅ Unified Code Style: ESLint and Prettier for a consistent coding standard.
 - 📃 API Response Standardization: ServiceResponse class for consistent API responses.
 - 🐳 Docker Support: Ready for containerization and deployment.
+- 📝 Input Validation with Zod: Strongly typed request validation using Zod.
+- 📚 Swagger API Documentation: Integration of express-swagger-ui and @asteasolutions/zod-to-openapi for generating and displaying Swagger UI documentation from    Zod schemas.
+- 🧩 API Spec Generation: Automated OpenAPI specification generation from Zod schemas to ensure up-to-date and accurate API documentation.

 ## 🛠️ Getting Started